IslandViewPTA/islandview-pta-site/content/_index.md

 Order 2020-2021 Yearbooks for your students here [**HERE**](https://www.islandviewpta.org/yearbook) and for a limited time your personal message will be printed in the yearbook for free!

-### Digital Read Aloud Library

-Join the fun with the new [Digital Read Aloud Library](/digital-read-aloud), where Island View Elementary students and adults can contribute read aloud videos to a playlist that others can enjoy.
+### The COLOR RUN returns!

+The COLOR RUN is back!
+Join us on Saturday, June 19th at Island View Elementary for some seriously MESSY FUN!

+Pre-registration for this FREE event is required.
+Please sign up to **participate** here:

+We can't pull off this super event without LOTS of help.
+Please sign up to **volunteer** [here](https://forms.gle/KLuzByabFTgcaVb66 "here").

+Questions?
+Email president@islandviewpta.org

-## SAVE THE DATE:  The next PTA meeting will be at 6pm on Tuesday, May 25th via zoom.
+## The final PTA meeting of the year will be at 6pm on Tuesday, May 25th via zoom.

 We hope you will [**JOIN THE PTA**](https://www.islandviewpta.org/membership) and please consider [**DONATING**](https://www.islandviewpta.org/donate) if you can!